desheffer/pyccolo/README.md

 Small Python application for playing Pandora radio on a Raspberry Pi.

 The application will be coded to assume the following set of hardware is used:
--   Hacked Keyboard?
+-   Small LCD screen connected via S-Video.
--   LCD Screen?
+-   Rotational encoder and push buttons connected via GPIO pins.

 ## Installation